“Blue Taj Mirage”

 Yes, I’m a vagabond traveler for the love of it but ultimately this is a business venture and it can be expensive to visit exotic locales.
 So, no way was I leaving the Taj that day without a salable image in my wallet.
 Later in Lightroom, I transformed a socked-in overcast sky into an ethereal glow by simply moving the clarity slider all the way to the left.
 Voila!
 Now Getty Images would accept this photo.

 Typically I try to maximize the relationship of image elements as I encounter them on location.
 But sometimes the end visualization must be crafted on the fly.

 No, I didn’t just happen to bump into this camel on the riverbank below the Taj.
 I went to Rent-A-Camel.
 There aren’t many camels in Agra but when I spotted this one ambling down the road, I asked my taxi driver to pull over and negotiate a deal.
-Afterwards, the camel with it’s rider promptly loped along behind my auto rickshaw following us to the river.
-Along the way we stopped at a shop where I bought a Rajasthani turban for the occasion just to make the scene look more authentic.
+Afterward, the camel with its rider promptly loped along behind my auto-rickshaw following us to the river.
+Along the way, we stopped at a shop where I bought a Rajasthani turban for the occasion just to make the scene look more authentic.
 By the time we arrived at my pre-scouted location the sun was setting fast so I quickly instructed the rider to guide his camel back and forth till I nailed my shot.